 If your personal details change, you need to inform Immigration New Zealand by sending an e-mail to firstname.lastname@example.org using the same e-mail address that you provided on your application.
 Please include your full name, date of birth, passport number and application or client number (if known) on your e-mail.

 If you have a query, please contact the Immigration Contact Centre.
 The telephone numbers are listed in Table 1.

 TABLE 1 Telephone Numbers for the Immigration Call Centre

 You will need to provide your personal details including those in your passport, and answer questions on your health, character and travel plans.
 You will also need to check the information required for your particular scheme, as you may be required to provide further documentation relating to your health, qualifications or English language ability.
 If this is the case, you will receive an email or automated message from us within five days, telling you what information you must provide, and giving you a time period in which to do so.

-If you have a good reason for not being able to meet the deadline (eg because you have had an x-ray but have not yet received the results) you should ask the INZ branch processing your application to give you extra time to submit the required information.
+If you have a good reason for not being able to meet the deadline (eg because you have had an x-ray but have not yet received the results) you should ask the INZ office processing your application to give you extra time to submit the required information.
 Otherwise a decision may be made on your application based on the information you have already given, and if you have not provided all the required documentation, it is unlikely to be approved.